 “I have never seen anything like what I have seen today.
 The calibre of the acting, the improvisation and the audience participation… It is through important work like this that together we understand and empower our community to work for our young men and women.
 Child marriage, as you all have heard and seen today, is a very serious issue” – Dr. Rosena Allin-Khan

-A group of 20 participants – mostly young women – were trained to use Interactive Theatre in their child marriage prevention campaigns in Dhading, Lamjung, Parsa and Surkhet Districts.
+In February to March 2018, a group of 20 participants – mostly young women – were trained to use Interactive Theatre in their child marriage prevention campaigns in Dhading, Lamjung, Parsa and Surkhet Districts.
 Power holders including mayors, police chiefs, doctors and district council members are now attending performances and being asked what they can do to help prevent child marriage in their communities.

 This photo and title photo copyright Jean Bizimana for Taking Pictures, Changing Lives

-We trained a group of 20 national and local volunteers to use Interactive Theatre to reduce teen pregnancy in Lindi Region, which has one of the highest rates of teen pregnancy in the country.
+In January to February 2018 we trained a group of 20 national and local volunteers to use Interactive Theatre to reduce teen pregnancy in Lindi Region, which has one of the highest rates of teen pregnancy in the country.
 The project is targeting three key groups – parents, traditional leaders, and men and boys – who have great influence over girls’ behaviour in the community.